settdigger/settdigger.github.io/README.md

 A direct democracy

 Hi!
-This is my Github website, devoted to our project Erewhon, a direct democracy.
+This is my Github website, devoted to our project <a href="https://github.com/settdigger/Erewhon">Erewhon</a>, a direct democracy.
 We would like to create a direct democracy!
 Thanks for reading.

 Our view is that there are various inefficiencies in representative government; we want to cut out the middle man.
 We want to use the internet to govern ourselves.